The Princeton Pulse Podcast

 This episode tackles gun violence in America, a serious and escalating public health crisis.
 Host Heather Howard examines challenges and potential policy solutions with two staunch advocates for depoliticizing gun safety and uniting for the common good: Senator William H. Frist, M.D., a practicing physician and former U.S. Senate Majority Leader, whose ongoing work proposes a shift in culture and targeted, bipartisan legislation; and Chethan Sathya, M.D., a pediatric trauma surgeon and director of the Northwell Health Center for Gun Violence Prevention.

-A production of Princeton University's Center for Health and Wellbeing (CHW), the show is produced by Aimee Bronfeld, with support from Eden Teshome, Alex Brownstein, and Dan Quiyu.
+A production of Princeton University's Center for Health and Wellbeing (CHW), the show is produced by Aimee Bronfeld, with support from Alex Brownstein.
 We invite you to subscribe to The Princeton Pulse Podcast on Apple Podcasts, Spotify, or wherever you enjoy your favorite podcasts.